 Mealy apples can still be salvaged and eaten

 But a mealy apple isn’t a lost cause.
-When I encounter one, I chop it and microwave it until it’s all soft and juicy.
-The result is something like apple sauce.
+When I encounter one too mealy to be enjoyable, I chop it and microwave it until it’s all soft and juicy.
+The result is something like chunky apple sauce.
 Macarena Farcuh, an assistant professor in horticulture at the University of Maryland, notes that this could be because high temperatures will open up cells and bring previously separated contents, including juices, together.
 Top with some cinnamon, granola and yogurt and your mealy apple is now a cozy breakfast!

 - Dr. Macarena Farcuh, PhD.
 Assistant professor in horticulture.
 College of Agriculture and Natural Resources.
 University of Maryland.

 - On Food and Cooking: The Science and Lore of the Kitchen.
 By Harold McGee.
 Simon and Schuster, 2007.
 P. 356.

 - Food Science: What Makes Apples Mealy.
 Emma Christensen.
 June 2019 TheKitchn.com.

 - The Tragic Mystery Of The Mushy Apple.
 Ariel Zych.
 November 2015.
 Science Friday.

 - Q: What makes an apple “mealy”?
 Institute of Food and Agricultural Sciences and University of Florida.
 June 2017.
 Nassau County Master Gardener Volunteer Posting for County Extension Director and Horticulture Agent IV Rebecca Jordi.

 Talk about a mealy mouth!